Transverse minimal foliations on unit tangent bundles and applications: Small visual measure

-We first notice that Lemma \ref{lema.landmarkerthendense} shows that the existence of a leaf whose landing point is $\xi \neq \alpha(L)$ implies that in each leaf $L$ the set of landing points of rays in the leaf is dense in $\partial \HH^2$, thus, there must be countably many closed bubble regions, and the union of the landing points of these closed bubble regions is a dense set in $\partial \HH^2$.
+We first notice that Lemma \ref{lema.landmarkerthendense} shows that the existence of a leaf whose landing point is $\xi \neq \alpha(L)$ implies that in each leaf $L$ the set of landing points of rays in the leaf is dense in $\partial \HH^2$.
+Thus, for a given leaf $L$ there must be rays converging to this dense set of points and thus closed bubble regions in $L$ so that the union of the landing points of these is a dense in $\partial \HH^2$.
 Pick one closed bubble region $\cB$ whose ideal point is neither $\alpha(L)$ nor $\xi$.

 Up to shrinking $I$ to a smaller interval we assume that $\cB$ completely contained in $\wihatD_\eps(L,I)$.
-Moreover, if we call $c$ the maximal element of $\cB$ which is a leaf of $\cG_L$ whose endpoints are $\partial^{\pm}\Phi(c) = \{\eta\}$ with $\eta \notin J$ we can assume that there are no closed bubbles which are not contained in $\wihatD_\eps(L,I)$ and whose endpoint is in the interval $K$ joining $\xi$ and $\eta$ and not intersecting $J$.
-The reason for this is as follows: any such bubble region $\cB'$ has points limiting to points in the interval $K$ as well as points a bounded distance from the geodesic $g$ in $L$ with ideal points the endpoints of $I$.
+Moreover, if we call $c$ the maximal element of $\cB$, it is a leaf of $\cG_L$ whose endpoints are $\partial^{\pm}\Phi(c) = \{\eta\}$ with $\eta \notin J$.
+We can assume that every closed bubbles leaf whose landing point is in the interval $K$ joining $\xi$ and $\eta$ and not intersecting $J$ is contained in $\wihatD_\eps(L,I)$.
+Indeed any such bubble region $\cB'$ not contained in $\hat D_{\eps}(L,I)$ has points limiting to points in the interval $K$ as well as points a bounded distance from the geodesic $g$ in $L$ with ideal points the endpoints of $I$.
 Suppose there are infinitely many of these.
-They cannot accumulate in $L$, hence segments of the boundary of these limit on a non degenerate open interval of $S^1(L)$.
+They cannot accumulate to some point in $L$, hence segments of the boundary of these limit on a non degenerate open interval of $S^1(L)$.
 This contradicts that the set of ideal points of leaves of $\cG_L$ is dense in $S^1(L)$.
 It follows that there are only finitely many bubbles in $L$ satisfying this property and we take the last one satisfying the property.